marpiec/ReactiveCQRS/README.md

 - Handle OptimisticLockingFailed
 - Common transaction for document stores
 - Caching document store - to improve performance of projection rebuilding
+- document store based on scalikejdbc - to improve logging of queries